 A daily experience for five weeks (48 sessions).
 There are morning and evening sessions; attend whichever works for you or both if you are determined to level up this summer!
 Going on vacation?
 Watch the videos afterwards.
-May discount price ($7 per session) ends May 31.
+Click here to sign up!

 The beginner’s Spanish classes assume no prior experience with Spanish.
 Our goal for the summer is to get you processing the highest frequency verbs at the speed of a native speaker.
 We’ll be using a collection of story scripts, micro-stories and short stories as well as conversational activities like student interviews.

 Using micro-stories to target the language that we want to acquire, you will be amazed at how quickly you’ll start speaking Spanish.

 Each class session includes two class conversations per day, scaffolded by a Write & Discuss guided writing activity.

 In the beginning class I post target phrases to help scaffold the conversation.
 I write a lot more than in the intermediate class to make sure that everyone follows the conversation.
 Everything is slower and there are more repetitions of key phrases.
 The beginning class is focused like a laser on the Sweet 16 verbs plus four more that I consider essential.